rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/restaurants'
 - Fetches a list of restaurants from the existing restaurant collection.
 - No arguments are required.
-- Returns a list of restaurants with id, name, city, state, address, website and r_image_link key:value pairs and a success message.
+- Returns a list of restaurants with id, name, city, state, address, website and r_image_link key:value pairs and success status.

 ##### Exmaple request:
 `GET /restaurants`